thesgc/chembiohub_ws/README.md

 These are installed in your local anaconda install as shown in  [install anaconda](install_anaconda.rst) but this has been done for you on the vagrant install.

+Current install instructions do not work on Windows but work on Mac and Linux.

 In order to get started using vagrant then run to get all the subrepos:

     git clone  --recursive  git@github.com:thesgc/chembiohub_ws.git